douugdev/douugdev/README.md

 # Hey there! 👋
 #### Welcome to my GitHub profile!

-I'm Douglas, Codele's main developer.
+I'm Douglas, a self-taught developer.

 ### Bio